awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 ## Subnet Security<a name="SubnetSecurity"></a>

 AWS provides two features that you can use to increase security in your VPC: *security groups* and *network ACLs*\.
 Security groups control inbound and outbound traffic for your instances, and network ACLs control inbound and outbound traffic for your subnets\.
 In most cases, security groups can meet your needs; however, you can also use network ACLs if you want an additional layer of security for your VPC\.
-For more information, see [Security](VPC_Security.md)\.
+For more information, see [Internetwork Traffic Privacy in Amazon VPC](VPC_Security.md)\.

 By design, each subnet must be associated with a network ACL\.
 Every subnet that you create is automatically associated with the VPC's default network ACL\.
 You can change the association, and you can change the contents of the default network ACL\.
 For more information, see [Network ACLs](vpc-network-acls.md)\.